alme197112/asd-and-Rizzo.github.io/documenting-net-software-development.md

 **2 and more levels of documentation**

-Source code should not only written self descritive, but its should be documented yet enother time via:
+Source code should not only written self descriptive, but its should be documented yet another time via:

 - semantically meaningful documentation to code functions

-- static dependecny stucture revealed by analysys tools for static type langauges
+- static dependency structure revealed by analysis tools for static type languages

 - unit test or integration tests

 *Examples*

-- E.g. script file doing some simple job to automated deployment process is bad.
+- E.g. script file doing some simple job to automated deployment process is bad withoyt doc header.
 Each such script file should contain header with description of why and what script does.
-Such scripts are not target for static dependecy analisys or automated testing.
+Such scripts are not target for static dependency analysis or automated testing.